 In addition to showcasing works of art, the Gallery preserves, studies and shares works in every conceivable medium, including photography, sculpture, painting, installation and the decorative arts.
 It does this through conventional means such as exhibitions and publications, as well as through its website, social media channels and other forms of international outreach.

 Housed in one of Canada’s most iconic public buildings, the National Gallery of Canada is among the world’s most respected art institutions.
-As part of its ongoing evolution, and in response to the changing expectations of museumgoers, the Gallery recently renewed its entire narrative on Canadian and Indigenous art, sharing a new and compelling story of artistic production in this country, from time immemorial to the present day.
+As part of its ongoing evolution, and in response to the changing expectations of museumgoers, the Gallery recently renewed its entire narrative on Indigenous and Canadian art, sharing a new and compelling story of artistic production in this country, from time immemorial to the present day.

 While remaining committed to core values that include tradition, outreach and the sharing of knowledge, the National Gallery remains ever-alert to new ways of connecting with audiences, while showcasing the importance of art to the human condition — now and for generations to come.